 - An original idea or concept that the student proposes to explore in visual form.
 If the work is to be adapted from previously written material, the student must have a strong vision as to how they will make it their own.

 - A detailed production schedule submitted before the end of the Fall semester that breaks down how the film production will be executed.

-- A finished visual project of at least 5 but no more than 20 minutes, with a public screening.
+- A finished visual project of no more than 20 minutes, with a public screening.

-Students who choose to pursue a photography thesis project must have completed FILM 106 and FILM 206 and must get approval from Prof. Francisco to pursue this track.
+Students who choose to pursue a photography thesis project must have completed FILM 106: Photography I and FILM 206: Photography II and must get approval from Prof. Jason Francisco to pursue this track.
 He is the only faculty member who can serve as your advisor.
 He will also outline the requirements for a project in this track.

 The required support paper accompanying the film production and photography tracks provides the committee with an integrated synthesis of and reflection on the creative process.
 Readings, activity on set or in the darkroom, discussions, and reflection should reveal the artist’s thoughts, processes, and outcomes.
 Additionally, the paper should comprehensively apply and integrate information attained from course work in the program’s curriculum (history, theory, criticism, mediamaking).

 Support papers are required to be at least 20-30 pages in length and should conform to the highest standards of correctness in grammar, spelling, punctuation, and usage and must include proper citations in either MLA or Chicago format.

 LEVELS OF HONORS